ddansa/DeTre-ATGparser/BOOKMARKLET.md

 2. Wait for the page to fully load
 3. Click the bookmarklet in your bookmarks bar
 4. The HTML file will download automatically!
-5. Upload the downloaded file to the Horse Extractor tool
+5. Upload the downloaded file to the extractor tool at https://ddansa.github.io/DeTre-ATGparser/

 ---